leexa90/Explainable_AI_image_classification/README.md

 Slides for meetup talk Aug 18:
 [pdf link](./presentation/Meetup_slides.pdf)

-Links to picture explaining mnist data:
+Links to picture for Explainable AI:
 [picture link](./Visual.png)

 Run the entire code on the browser (you need access to your google account):